the-eridanus/app-thorchain/README.md

 > We like clion or vscode but let's have some reproducible command line steps
 >

-- Building the app itself
+- Building the app itself (Manual)

     If you installed the what is described above, just run:
     ```bash